Completed

 Overview

-The goal of the Artificial Intelligence and Civil Liability Project is to determine how the rules of tort law need to adapt to respond to harm to persons and property caused by autonomous artificial intelligence (AI) systems.
-The project sets out to answer: Who is, or should be, liable for choices made by intelligent machines operating autonomously?
+The goal of the Artificial Intelligence and Civil Liability Project was to determine how the rules of tort law need to adapt to respond to harm to persons and property caused by autonomous artificial intelligence (AI) systems.
+The project set out to answer: Who is, or should be, liable for choices made by intelligent machines operating autonomously?
 What happens when a robot commits a tort?

 AI systems are extensively used in all facets of society, including speech recognition, translation, machine vision, image recognition and analysis.
 They are used in medical diagnostics, law enforcement, financial systems, robotics, and the administration of justice, to name a few.
 These systems operate with varying degrees of autonomy, relying on machine learning to assess and react to new situations, bringing with them great benefits in efficiency and convenience.